-Physical Exam/Technical Standards
+Technical Standards: Please refer to the College catalog for Diagnostic Medical Sonography Technical Standards: https://trocaire.edu/wp-content/uploads/2024/04/Technical-Standards-Diagnostic-Medical-Sonography-Program.pdf.
 Physical exams are required annually in the Diagnostic Medical Sonography (DMS) and Echocardiography (Echo) Programs.
 All students in the DMS and Echo Programs must possess the intellectual ability to learn, integrate, analyze, and synthesize data.
 They must have functional use of the senses of vision, hearing, and equilibrium.
 Students must have motor function capabilities to meet the demands of sonographic education and the demands of patient care.

-The Echo students must possess the following:
+The DMS student must possess the following:

 Observation: The ability to observe is required for demonstrations and visual presentations in lectures and laboratories.
-The ability to discriminate among blacks, grays, and whites, and various color combinations that indicate blood flow on both display devices and recorded images, is required for scan interpretation.
+The ability to discriminate among blacks, grays, and whites, and various color combinations that indicate blood flow on both display devices and recorded images is required for scan interpretation.
 A student must be able to observe patients accurately and completely, both at a distance and closely.